Principles of Module level design

 Useful Guidance

-The links below provide guidance on a range of learning design areas such as the construction of effective learning outcomes which you can do using our award-winning COGS (Changemaker Outcomes for Graduate Success) Learning Outcomes Toolkit.
+The links below provide guidance on a range of learning design areas such as the construction of effective learning outcomes which you can do using our award-winning COGS (Constructing Outcomes for Graduate Success) Learning Outcomes Toolkit.
 You can also find out more about designing effective group assessments, the maximum limits on assessment volume and an overview of how we mark student work.
 You will also find a paper based on research into student perceptions of Active Blended Learning which provides guidance on how to effectively overcome barriers to ABL.